 3. AKG 371

-The AKG 371 is a pair of cans priced around the same as an M50x, around the 150 USD price range.
+The AKG 371 is a pair of cans priced around the same as an M50x, which is around the 150 USD price range.

-The AKG 371 is also a set of closed-back cans which provide good sound isolation.
-It is also over-ear and covers a good part of your ears, so expect it to be comfy!
+This pair is also a set of closed-back cans which provide good sound isolation.
+It is also over-ear and covers a good part of your ears — and I can tell you that it’s comfy!

-It also features a removable wire, so no worries about breaking wires and having to replace the whole unit.
-You can just buy extra cables.
+It also features a removable wire, so you don’t have to worry about breaking wires and having to replace the whole unit.
+Instead, you can just buy extra cables.

-How’s the audio?
-Excellent sound quality.
+You get EXCELLENT sound quality!
 Much like the Shure above, the sound signature of these cans is close to the Harman target for flatness.